Nonempty interior of pinned distance and tree sets: Proof of Theorem

 where $\varepsilon>0$ will be chosen sufficiently small.
 Similarly, let $s_F=\dim_{\mathcal{H}}(F)$ and take $\mu_F$ to be a Frostman probability measure in $F$ satisfying (\ref{Frostman}) with $E$ replaced by $F$.

 A standard argument along the lines of \cite[Lemma 3]{BIO23} allows us to assume that all distances from points in $E$ to points in $F$ live in some compact interval $[a,b]$ with $a>0$.
-For simplicity of notation assume $[a,b]=[1,2]$ and $dt$ is Lebesgue measure in $[1,2]$.
+Really, what we are doing is finding positive measure subsets of these sets that are separated and working on these subsets instead.
+The interval $[a,b]$ can be decomposed into finitely many intervals at different dyadic scales, and we can apply the argument in each interval separately.
+So we can assume without loss of generality that $[a,b]=[1,2]$ and $dt$ is Lebesgue measure in $[1,2]$.

 If $\mu_E$ is a Frostman measure in $E$, one can define a measure $\tilde{\nu}_{E}^y$ in $\R$ as